Assurance of Learning Assessment

 Although this process is constantly in action at Kelley to assess the various learning goals of each academic program, only a few faculty members are actively involved in the process at any given time.
 Hence, while the Kelley School has a built a robust and successful assessment program, it must continue to work on developing a culture of assessment among the faculty.

 One way to raise awareness and build a culture of assessment among faculty is to help instructors see the relationship between their courses and the overarching learning goals of the academic programs in which they teach.
 When faculty make this relationship clear and explicit, they necessarily begin to see the skills, knowledge and attitudes students must learn for their class in the broader context of the degree-granting program in which the course is offered.
 At the same time, the explicit articulation of learning outcomes and their relationship to program goals shows students how each of their courses contributes to the degree they are working toward.

 To support faculty in relating their courses to the learning goals of the program in which they teach, we are asking all faculty to include learning outcomes in their course syllabi and to relate those outcomes, when appropriate, to the larger program learning goals relevant to their course.
-For the Indianapolis campus, this requirement is effective spring 2011; for the Bloomington campus, the requirement is effective fall 2011.

 The pages and links associated with this site are designed to help you implement the above requirement with video and text explanations, ready-to-go appendices for syllabi, and examples of draft learning outcomes and their improved revisions.
 Our goal is to make the process of articulating learning outcomes, situating them in your syllabus, and relating them to program goals as easy and straightforward as possible.
 Should you have further questions after visiting these assessment pages, please do not hesitate to contact Assessment Specialist Eric Metzler, emetzler [at] indiana [dot] edu.